ChrisChatz/Hydra/README.md

 		  Takes a Request and send it to the appropriate Client or Worker.

 	    Important point: NetworkController is responsible for every socket connection and for sending Requests in Clients and    		    Workers.

+* **application package**:

+	* **ApplicationController**:

+		* Constructor: `public ApplicationController()`

+		  Creates 2 new NetworkController instances, one for clients and one for workers.
+		  Creates, also, 2 hashMaps:
+		  1. `HashMap<String,String> requestworker` and
+		  2. `HashMap<String,String> requestclient`

+		* callApp: `public void callApp(String conid,String message, String role)`

+		  With this method we can separate Clients from Workers with the attribute `role`.
+If we have a client, we create a new 		  Request and sends it to a worker to serve it.
+Else, we get the answer from the worker and send it back to the client 			  that creates it.

+		* workerWho: `public String workerWho(Request r,int i)`

+		  This method returns a key of a worker that can serve the Request.
+It has not yet been implemented.